 Unlocking the fusion suit

 This can be unlocked by connecting Metroid Fusion to the GameCube after completion of Metroid Prime.
 The fusion suit will then be selectable from the start menu of Prime.
-It offers no new power though.
+It is solely cosmetic, however.
 In the Metroid Prime Trilogy version for Wii, it is unlocked by beating the game once and purchasing it from the Extras store.

 Play the original Metroid (NES)